carlosSpa/PSTD_ABL/README.md

  EXTERNAL LIBRARIES: <fftw3.h>, <omp.h>

- COMPILATION:g++ -lfftw3 -fopenmp -O3 *.c -o executable
+ COMPILATION: g++ -lfftw3 -lfftw3f -fopenmp -O3 *.c -o executable

  EXECUTION: ./executable

- INPUT: A binary mesh is required and is located ./mallas2/METHOD/3d.outAcc_NUMBER.data where METHOD=damped,sponge,euler and NUMBER=1,2,3,4,5,6,7
+ INPUT: A binary mesh is required and is located at ./Mesh/METHOD/3d.outAcc_NUMBER.data, where METHOD=damped,sponge,euler and NUMBER=1,2,3,4,5,6,7

- OUTPUT: 7x3 binary files EnergyAcc_NUMBER_METHOD where NUMBER=1,2,3,4,5,6,7 and METHOD:D,S,E
+ OUTPUT: 7x3 binary files EnergyAcc_NUMBER_METHOD where NUMBER=1,2,3,4,5,6,7 and METHOD=D,S,E

-COMMENTS: This code calculates the  simulation of a unit impulse signal in a SEG SALT EAGE model for each different method (D,S,E) and with the cases of table 2 defined in anhomogeneous cube of 4000x4000x4000m and a propagation velocity of c=2000m/s.
+COMMENTS: This code performs the simulation for a unit impulse source signal in the SEG SALT EAGE model for each different method (D,S,E) and for all cases listed in table 2.
+The simulation domain is a cube of 4000x4000x4000 m³, where the SEG SALT EAGE model is embedded in a homogenous medium of propagation velocity of c=2000m/s.
-In all the cases, we also  fix the spatial sampling Dx=40m, the temporal step Dt=0.002s and the total simulation time 4s.
+In all the cases, we also fix the spatial sampling Dx=40m, the temporal step Dt=0.002s and the total simulation time to 4s.
-For the Forward simulation, A ricker wavelet of f=10Hz is emitted at the position (Nx/2,Ny/2,4) of the cube.
+For the Forward simulation, a ricker point source wavelet of f=10Hz is emitted at the grid position (Nx/2,Ny/2,4).
-The output data of each method is recorded at the corresponding .
+The output data of each method is stored at the corresponding folder.
-The 21x2 simulations are defined varying the tuple (Nabl,Absorbing parameter)  according to Table 2 in de paper.
+Each method performs 7 simulations by varying the tuple (Nabl,Absorbing parameter) according to Table 2 in the paper, in adition to one reference simulation perfomed by the PML method.

 DATA ANALYSIS CODE: energy.m